MrCerealGuy/Stonecraft/README.md

 # Cross-Compiling for Windows on GNU/Linux

 Please install source and dependencies like above.
-I've used MinGW-w64 5.3.1 for the Windows builds.
+I've used **MinGW-w64 5.3.1** for cross-compiling.

 **Download libraries**
 Please download the Windows libraries from http://www.megafileupload.com/80wj/stonecraft-master-win-libs.zip and install it in your Stonecraft folder.